New York Fashion Week is back for another season of shows -- but things have changed

 Fashion week and beyond

-The new American Fashion Calendar features a handful of days of mostly virtual shows this week, but it also includes designers who will present collections as late as mid-April.
+The new American Collections Calendar features a handful of days of mostly virtual shows this week, but it also includes designers who will present collections as late as mid-April.

 Zimmerman, a label founded by Australian sisters Nicky and Simone Zimmermann, will be presented from Sydney on Thursday.
 The label had been showing in New York since 2013 but returned home last season.

-Note: This article was updated to correct the name of the new American Collections Calendar.